Curaçao (liqueur): Preparation

-To create the liqueur, Senior and Co soak the laraha in alcohol and water for several days, after which the peel is removed, and placed in a gunny bag.
-Spices are added and the bag is hung in a heated 120 year old copper still with 96% pure and kosher alcohol (derived from sugar cane) for three days.
-After one day cooling, water is added and distillation takes place for another three days.
-The liqueur has an orange-like flavor with varying degrees of bitterness.
-It is naturally colorless but is often given artificial coloring, most commonly blue or orange, which confers an exotic appearance to cocktails and other mixed drinks.
-The blue color is achieved by adding a food colorant, most often E133 brilliant blue.
+To make the liqueur, Senior and Co soak the laraha in alcohol and water for several days, after which the peel is removed and placed in a gunny bag.
+Spices are added, and the bag is hung in a heated 120-year-old copper still with 96% alcohol for three days.
+After one day cooling, water is added and the mixture is distilled for three days.
+The liqueur has an orange-like flavour with varying degrees of bitterness.
+It is naturally colourless, but colouring, most commonly blue (often E133 brilliant blue) or orange, is often added to confer an exotic appearance to cocktails and other mixed drinks.

-Some other liqueurs are also sold as Curaçaos with different flavors added, such as coffee, chocolate, rum and raisin.
+Some other liqueurs are also sold as curaçaos with different flavors added, such as coffee, chocolate, rum and raisin.
+Pierre Ferrand, a cognac and dry Curaçao brand, produced a less sweet "Ancienne Méthode" curaçao using 1800s techniques.